-- (1) In the Law, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a person includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document shall, unless expressly provided otherwise in the Law, include publishing or causing to be published in printed or electronic form; - (d) unless stated otherwise, a day means a calendar day.
-If an obligation falls on a calendar day which is either a Friday or Saturday or an official state holiday in the DIFC, the obligation shall take place on the next calendar day which is a business day; - (e) a calendar year shall mean a year of the Gregorian calendar; and - (f) a reference to the masculine gender includes the feminine. - (2) The headings in the Law shall not affect its interpretation.
+- (1) In the Law, a reference to: - a statutory provision includes a reference to the statutory provision as amended or reenacted from time to time; - (b) a person includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document shall, unless expressly provided otherwise in the Law, include publishing or causing to be published in printed or electronic form; - (d) a day means a calendar day, unless expressly stated otherwise.
+If an obligation falls on a calendar day which is either a Friday or Saturday or an official state holiday in the DIFC, the obligation shall take place on the next calendar day which is a business day; - (e) a calendar year shall mean a year of the Gregorian calendar; - (f) a reference to the masculine gender includes the feminine; and - (g) the singular shall include the plural and vice versa. - (2) The headings in the Law shall not affect its interpretation. - (3) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (4) A reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (5) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment.